The First 20 Android Apps You Need To Download

 Photo: danfuzz

-Android’s app store is a little tricky to navigate.But have no fear, we’re here to help.
+In the month since we made the switch from the iPhone, we’ve found lots of amazing apps, including plenty of great ones you can’t get on any other platform.

-We assembled our favourite Android apps, complete with QR codes you can scan (with Google Goggles or Barcode Scanner) to download them right away.
+Here are our favourites, complete with QR codes you can scan (with Google Goggles or Barcode Scanner) to download them right away:

 <------- Scan this code with your phone to download